At a Glance

 Key aspects of Vital Clarity's strategic planning process that were ultimately adapted for County-wide application:

-• The Performance Management Department engaged Vital Clarity to design and facilitate their departmental strategy using participative, consensus-building methods and approaches to accomplish their objectives.
+• The Performance Management Department engaged Vital Clarity to design & facilitate their departmental strategy using participative, consensus-building methods and approaches to accomplish their objectives.

-• New leadership participated in the department's planning sessions to align and confirm expectations; the planning group adopted a partnership mindset and fostered a sense of esprit de corps.
+• New leadership participated in the department's planning sessions to align & confirm expectations; the planning group adopted a partnership mindset and fostered a sense of esprit de corps.

 • A series of brainstorming sessions that enabled them to explore historical patterns, re-examine and schedule the implementation of essential priorities, and identify projects to be redistributed to other departments.